Paul Walter Wins Parsons Award

 Walter says he was “utterly flabbergasted” when he received the news about winning the award.
 “I had no knowledge that I was even being considered for the award,” he says.
 “It’s a great honor.”

 Colleagues say that Walter couldn’t be more deserving.
-“Having held almost all of the high posts available to a volunteer, including ACS President, Chairman of the Board, and chair of such core operations as [the Committee on] Budget & Finance, Paul has done about all that one person could do for this leading scientific organization,” says Daryle H. Busch, an emeritus professor of chemistry at the University of Kansas, who served in ACS governance roles with Walter.
+“Having held almost all of the high posts available to a volunteer, including ACS president, chairman of the board, and chair of such core operations as [the Committee on] Budget & Finance, Paul has done about all that one person could do for this leading scientific organization,” says Daryle H. Busch, a professor emeritus of chemistry at the University of Kansas, who served in ACS governance roles with Walter and is also an ACS past-president and former board chairman.

-Walter served on the ACS Board of Directors from 1991 to 1999, first as a Director-At-Large, then as a member of the presidential succession.
-He was ACS President in 1998 and served as chair of the board from 1993 to 1995.
+Walter served on the ACS Board of Directors from 1991 to 1999, first as a director-at-large and then as a member of the presidential succession.
+He was ACS president in 1998 and before that served as chair of the board from 1993 to 1995.

 Join the conversation